HazelTheWitch/InvTemplates/README.md

 # InvTemplates

+# This mod is highly experimental, be warned.

 ## Description

 Highly customizable inventory sorting templates with the click of a button.
 To sort the player's inventory